enspdf/PultusORM/README.md

 ### Usages
+In your build file add
 ##### Gradle
-In your buid.gradle file add

 ```
 allprojects {
     repositories {